Schossi/CityBuilderWeb/_pages/manual/overview.md

 Current development is focused on three main areas:

-* Completing the CityBuilderTown demo
+* Documenting, Extending and Refining the CityBuilderTown demo
-* Refactoring and Refining CityBuilderCore
+* Extending, Refactoring and Refining CityBuilderCore
 * Improving Documentation

 ## Feedback